 “Write it!” is similar but instead, you write down whatever you hear.
-Again, here it has overcome FrenchPod101’s shortcomings by including a virtual keyboard that lets you easily add accents to the letters.
+Here it has overcome FrenchPod101’s shortcomings by including a virtual keyboard that lets you easily add accents to the letters.

 “Know it!” is a translation game where you read the word in English, but you need to speak the French translation and record it.

-Flash cards help you recall the words and phrases you have learnt in the lesson.
-All the above have about 25 to 25 questions that need answering.
+All the above have about 25 questions that need answering.
 Consequently, you will get a chance to select how you found that question – easy or hard, with a number of levels in between.
 Accordingly, they will be setting a separate word bank for you where you will get to review them later whenever you want.

-There are 3 plans available currently.
-They are – Premium, Premium Plus, and Platinum Plans.
+There are 3 plans available currently – Premium, Premium Plus, and Platinum Plans.
 There is also a travelogue plan separately available for tourists who need to know the essentials while traveling.

 Each of these plans supposedly costs $149 each, or $449.85 in total.